-This is to certify that I, (name of sponsor), will financially support (name of student), in the relationship of (relative, friend, son, daughter) for the period of (length of time) while he/she is enrolled at the Pennsylvania State University.
-I verify the amount of _____US Dollars is available to the student listed above while he/she studies at the Pennsylvania State University.
-I understand these expenses may include tuition, fees, living expenses, books/supplies, medical insurance expenses and dependent expenses.
-I certify that I will continue to support the student at the same level for the length of the student's program of study.
+This is to certify that I, (name of sponsor), will financially support (name of student), in the relationship of (mother, father, sister, brother, friend-please identify) while he/she is enrolled at the Pennsylvania State University.
+I verify the amount of _____US Dollars is available for each year to the student listed above while he/she studies at the Pennsylvania State University.
+I understand these expenses may include tuition, fees, living expenses, books/supplies, medical insurance expenses and dependent (F-2 or J-2) expenses as applicable.
 Signature & Date

-3. Why are DISSA financial guarantee requirements higher than those I found cited in other places on the Penn State website?
+3. Why are DISSA financial guarantee requirements higher than those I find cited in other places on the Penn State website?

 Most offices at Penn State build their estimates from a single set of figures provided by the Office of Student Aid.
 The reason the estimates differ between offices often has to do with the type and purpose of the estimates.
 The DISSA figures take into account that international students will pay out-of-state tuition and will be in the U.S. for 12 months.
 In addition, health insurance is mandatory for international students since most students who are U.S. citizens have other sources to cover health care costs.